Mangul-Lab-USC/Mangul-Lab-USC.github.io/_posts/2024-02-05-GrigoreBoldirev.md

 ### DEADLINE TO APPLY?

-Thursday, May 20, 2024 5:00pm Pacific Time (We will be interviewing candidates on a rolling basis, we encourage you to apply early)
+Monday, May 20, 2024 5:00pm Pacific Time (We will be interviewing candidates on a rolling basis, we encourage you to apply early)

 ### WHO SHOULD APPLY?